- A Case of Crimes against humanity

 Bande said he was baffled that the government is using a disaster declaration made decades ago to deprive citizens of access to public services.

 “A declaration of a state of disaster can remain in force for the initial maximum period of three months,” said Bande.
-“The President may extend the period of state of disaster, but not for more than three months.
+“The President may extend the period of the state of disaster, but not for more than three months.
 The extension must also be gazetted.”

 Life in Hell